-Level 1: erotic posing with no sexual activity;

-Level 2: sexual activity between children, or solo masturbation by a child;

-Level 3: non-penetrative sexual activity between adults and children;

-Level 4: penetrative sexual activity between children and adults;

-Level 5: sadism or bestiality.
+- Level 1: erotic posing with no sexual activity; - Level 2: sexual activity between children, or solo masturbation by a child; - Level 3: non-penetrative sexual activity between adults and children; - Level 4: penetrative sexual activity between children and adults; - Level 5: sadism or bestiality.

 Panels should ensure that, in cases involving child pornography, they obtain and take account of appropriate guidance on the application of the Oliver criteria.
-However, whilst the courts distinguish between degrees of seriousness, largely to assist in sentencing decisions, the Council considers that all child pornography involves some degree of exploitation or abuse of a child and, therefore, that any conviction for such an offence is a serious matter which undermines patients' trust in health professionals.
+However, whilst the courts distinguish between degrees of seriousness, largely to assist in sentencing decisions, the Council considers that all child pornography involves some degree of exploitation or abuse of a child and the viewing, downloading and reproduction of such images creates further demand for them.
+Therefore any conviction for such an offence is a serious matter which undermines patients' trust in registrants.